-Jason C. Jowers’ practice focuses on corporate, alternative entity, and commercial litigation.
+Jason C. Jowers is the Vice Chair of the Corporate and Commercial Litigation Group at Morris James.
+Jason's practice focuses on corporate, alternative entity, and commercial litigation.
 He primarily represents members and managers of LLCs, officers and directors of corporations, and companies in high-stakes litigation in the Delaware Court of Chancery, Delaware Superior Court, Delaware Supreme Court, and United States District Court for the District of Delaware.
 Additionally, Jason handles arbitrations governed by the AAA Commercial Arbitration Rules, including cases governed by the Procedures for Large, Complex Commercial Disputes.
-He has led litigation teams in disputes involving mergers and acquisitions, corporate and LLC control issues, judicial dissolution, and complex commercial arrangements.
+He has led litigation teams in disputes involving mergers and acquisitions, corporate and LLC control issues, judicial dissolution, and complex commercial rrangements.

-Jason is active in the Business Law Section of the American Bar Association.
-He currently serves as the Chair of the Partnerships and Alternative Entities Sub-Committee of the Business and Corporate Litigation Committee.
+In 2016, Jason was appointed by the Superior Court to serve as a member of Complex Commercial Litigation Division Advisory Committee.
+Additionally, Jason is active in the Business Law Section of the American Bar Association.
+He formerly served as the Chair of the Partnerships and Alternative Entities Sub-Committee of the Business and Corporate Litigation Committee.
 Jason also regularly authors articles relating to alternative entity litigation and corporate litigation issues, including for the “Delaware Insider” section of Business Law Today.

 In addition to his business litigation practice, Jason also regularly handles pro bono cases before the United States District Court for the District of Delaware as a member of the Federal Civil Panel.

-ABA Partnerships and Alternative Entities Sub-Committee of the Business and Corporate Litigation Committee
+ABA Partnerships and Alternative Entities Sub-Committee of the Business and Corporate Litigation Committee, Chair, 2013-2016

-Richard K. Herrmann Technology American Inn of Court
+Richard K. Herrmann Technology American Inn of Court, Barrister

 Delaware State Bar Association